Examining ASP.NET 2.0's Membership, Roles, and Profile - Part 6

 would appear alongside their posts.
 To capture this information, we could add the following profile property:

-The <add> element adds a Profile property named HomepageUrl of type String and serialized
+element adds a Profile property named HomepageUrl

 as a String.
-There are additional attributes that can be included in the <add> element, such as
+There are additional attributes that can be included in the <add>

-defaultValue and readOnly, among others.
+, among others.
 See the technical documentation on the

-<add> element for more information.
+element for more information.

-Scalar profile properties can be grouped using the <group> element.
-For example, in addition to the
+Scalar profile properties can be grouped using the <group>

-HomepageUrl property we might also want to capture biographical information for our users, including their physical
+property we might also want to capture biographical information for our users, including their physical

 location, birthdate, and programming language of choice.
 This information can appear as three scalar values, or can be grouped.

-The following markup shows how to group these three properties into a group named Bio.
+The following markup shows how to group these three properties into a group named Bio

-In this grouping, the BirthDate property (of type DateTime) was chosen to be serialized as XML.
+property (of type DateTime) was chosen to be serialized as XML.
 The Location

-and ProgrammingLanguageOfChoice properties don't have a serializeAs attribute specified, meaning that
+properties don't have a serializeAs

 the Profile provider being used will ascertain how to serialize these properties.
-Note the type for the
+Note the type

 it's an enumeration that's defined with the following code: